ExaFEL/docs/_pages/cspad-calib.md

 # Step 1.
 Calibration

 This step refers to the initialisation of the appropriate parameters for the detector used in the experiment.
-The alignment of the detector segments, determining which pixels are hot/cold (always bright, or always dark), calculating averages, and determining the detector gain are among the necessary steps successfully analysing the data.
+The alignment of the detector segments, determining which pixels are hot/cold (always bright, or always dark), calculating averages, and determining the detector gain are among the necessary steps for successfully analysing the data.

 Here, we have assumed the `$PERM` environment variable is still set from the installation process outlined in post (install_post).
 For the purpose of this work, we are using [XTC](https://confluence.slac.stanford.edu/display/PSDMInternal/Pds+Xtc) data as collected from the [CSPAD](http://slac.stanford.edu/pubs/slacpubs/15250/slac-pub-15284.pdf) detector at [LCLS](https://confluence.slac.stanford.edu/display/PSDM/CSPAD+Alignment) (that is, raw data from the LCLS detectors).
 To be found by psana-cctbx.xfel, this data must be maintained in a specific directory hierarchy.
 Assuming a dataset named `cxim1416`, the following layout must be adhered to: